-This is the fifth installment in an occasional series that will focus on slavery, the Constitution and the current debate over the meaning of America’s founding.
-The most recent episode featured a conversation with historian and Pulitzer Prize-finalist Kate Masur.
+This is the second episode in an occasional series that will focus on slavery, the Constitution and the current debate over the meaning of America’s founding.
+The first episode featured a conversation with historian Joseph Ellis.

-Listen to the conversation with the Heritage Foundation’s Kevin Roberts by listening to this episode of History As It Happens.
+To listen to the full conversation with Mr. Taylor, download this episode of History As It Happens.